-CRJ 1440 (3-0) 3 cr. hrs.
-Criminal Courts-Structures, Process, and Issues
+CRJ 1440 Criminal Courts-Structures, Process, and

 The criminal courts course will provide a comprehensive examination of the criminal court system, from the basic pretrial procedures, to the trial process, to the sentence and appeals.
 Examining all angles, it begins with a discussion of the law and its origins, compares the federal and state courts system, and examines the key courtroom personnel.